 - Consider crating your dog.
-If he already seeks out his crate as a place of comfort, make it available during the storm — but always leave the door open.
+If they already seeks out their crate as a place of comfort, make it available during the storm — but always leave the door open.
 (Dogs who are locked inside a crate or room can break teeth and claws trying to escape.)
 Place a blanket or a sound-deadening cover over the crate to add another buffer to help your dog.

 - Pull the shades.
 The flash of lightening can be unsettling for some dogs, so closing the shades and drapes can help shut out distractions and perhaps muffle the noise.

 - Don shirts, wraps or capes.
 The ThunderShirt and Anxiety Wrap are designed to create a calming effect by applying gentle pressure to the dog’s torso.
 The Storm Defender Cape is marketed to reduce static electricity, but even wiping your dog with an anti-static laundry sheet may help.
 Make sure the laundry sheet in unscented, however, and be sure to dispose of the sheet properly, so your dog doesn’t eat it.

 - Mutt Muffs ear covers help reduce sound and Doggles with dark lenses may help block out lightening strikes.

 - Play soothing music.
 Consider playing “Through a Dog’s Ear” (music designed to calm dogs), turning on the radio or TV, or just using a white noise machine to help cancel out the sound of the storm.

 - Use pheromones.
 For some dogs, products such as the Adaptil diffuser, spray or collar can help them feel a little calmer.